chadallison/book_quotes/README.md

 - “… the costs of your good habits are in the present.
 The costs of your bad habits are in the future.”
 (189)
 - “… the last mile is always the least crowded.”
 (190)
+- “The first mistake is never the one that ruins you.
+It is the spiral of repeated mistakes that follows.
+Missing once is an accident.
+  Missing twice is the start of a new habit.”
+(201)
+- “… when successful people fail, they rebound quickly.
+The breaking of a habit doesn’t matter if the reclaiming of it is fast.”
+(201)
+- “In our data-driven world, we tend to overvalue numbers and undervalue anything ephemeral, soft, and difficult to quantify.
+We mistakenly think the factors we can measure are the only factors that exist.
+But just because you can measure something doesn’t mean it’s the most important thing.
+And just because you *can’t* measure something doesn’t mean it’s not important at all.”
+(203)
+- “When you can’t win by being better, you can win by being different.”
+  (225)
+- “Boiling water will soften a potato but harden an egg.
+You can’t control whether you’re a potato or an egg, but you can decide to play a game where it’s better to be hard or soft.”
+(226)
+- “Until you work as hard as those you admire, don’t explain away their success as luck.”
+(227)
+- “‘10 years spent learning, 4 years spent refining, and 4 years as a wild success.’”
+(230)
+- “‘Men desire novelty to such an extent that those who are doing well wish for a change as much as those who are doing badly.’”
+(234)
+- “… everyone faces the same challenge on the journey of
+  self-improvement: you have to fall in love with boredom.”
+(235)
+- “Anyone can work hard when they feel motivated.
+It’s the ability to keep going when work isn’t exciting that makes the difference.”
+(237)
+- “Being curious is better than being smart.
+Being motivated and curious counts for more than being smart because it leads to action.”
+(261)
+- “Your actions reveal how bad you want something.
+If you keep saying something is a priority but you never act on it, then you don’t really want it.
+It’s time to have an honest conversation with yourself.
+Your actions reveal your true motivations.”
+(262)

 ------------------------------------------------------------------------